Alliance-Software/vitasite-docs/docs/content.md

 The options within a content group set up are outlined below:

 * [**Private**](/#private) – This check box is only available in a multiple sites installation of VitaSite.
-When this checkbox is selected, this group is marked as private and will not be visable to other sites within the same installation.
+When this check box is selected, this group is marked as private and will not be visible to other sites within the same installation.
 * **Name** - The name given to the specific Content Group.
 * **Send** - Used in combination with the following "Email" field, enables email notifications when items within a group are added or updated.
 * **Email** - The email address or addresses notified when items are added or updated within this content group.
-Email addresses are a list sperated by either a comma (",") or semicolon (";").
+Email addresses are a list separated by either a comma (",") or semicolon (";").
 * **Default Content Tags** - The **Tags** applied to each content item by default. _Note_ default content tags are only added when new content items are created, and are not retroactively applied or removed from content items.

 ## Content Filters

 _Documentation to come._

+*[WYSIWYG]: What You See Is What You Get
+*[SCAYT]: Spell Check As You Type
+*[URL]: Universal Resource Locator